1980 Houston Astros season: Opening Day

 On April 10, the Astros hosted the Los Angeles Dodgers for Opening Day, with J. R. Richard serving as the starting pitcher for the Astros.
-Leadoff hitter and the very first batter of the season for Houston Terry Puhl cranked a home run in the bottom of the first inning.
+Richard carried a personal 11-game winning streak over Los Angeles into the start.
+Leadoff hitter and the first batter of the season for Houston Terry Puhl cranked a home run in the bottom of the first inning.
 In the bottom of the second, José Cruz replicated Puhl's feat with a home run leading off, and later that frame, Alan Ashby singled home Art Howe to stake Houston to a 3–0 lead.
+Cruz' home run was the second of his career on Opening Day, following his blast on April 7, 1975.

-Meanwhile, Richard (1–0) worked eight innings and surrendered just two hits and two runs—one unearned—while inducing 13 whiffs and departed with a 3–2 lead.
+Meanwhile, Richard (1–0) started the new campaign in style by assembling a bid for a perfect game as the Dodgers took their at bat for the top of the seventh frame.
+He struck out Davey Lopes to retire the 19th consecutive batter and first of the seventh.
+Rookie Rudy Law then stroked a clean single to right field to simultaneously end perfect game and no-hit bids.
+Richard concluded with eight innings and surrendered just two hits and two runs—one unearned—while inducing 13 whiffs and departed with a 3–2 lead.
 Joe Sambito relieved and tossed a perfect ninth to preserve the Astros' victory and earn the save.

-This Opening Day start extended Richard's then-club record for starting pitchers to five, which stood until Roy Oswalt took the mound for the 2008 opener.
+This Opening Day start extended Richard's then-club record for pitchers to five, which stood until Roy Oswalt took the mound for the 2008 opener.
+Meanwhile, Enos Cabell, who made the fifth and final of five uninterrupted Opening Day starts at third base for Houston, was just the third such player at the position for the club.
+Cabell succeeded Bob Aspromonte, who started each of the first seven in club history (1962 to 1968), and Doug Rader, who started each of the following seven (1969 to 1975).

+Moreover, the victory represented Houston's eighth on Opening Day in 10 campaigns.
+This was the best such performance over any 10 season-span in club history, until the Astros reeled off a winning streak of ten Opening Day games from 2013 to 2022.